 My experience of the Janet Thornton Fellowship - Anne Bishop

-The Janet Thornton Fellowship offers scientists who have taken a career break, for any reason, the opportunity to return to science with a high-quality, three-postdoctoral fellowship in one of our faculty research teams.
+The Janet Thornton Fellowship offers scientists who have taken a career break, for any reason, the opportunity to return to science with a high-quality, three-year fellowship in one of our faculty research teams.
 Below Dr Anne Bishop shares her experience of being a Janet Thornton Postdoctoral Fellow.

 For context: how long was your career break?